HEMCloud/home-energy-model-terraform/README.md

 Dev is used for testing new changes.
 It's registered with my default email address and 'plus address' suffix of '+hem_aws_dev'.

+## Production (PRD)
+Prd is used for production workloads.
+It's registered with my default email address and 'plus address' suffix of '+hem_aws_prd'.

 # Initial Terraform Setup guide
 There are a series of manual and Terraform controlled changes to setup the AWS accounts.